fetzu/memoire-iotbs/jbono_MEMOIRE_03-Movies.md

     Productions: Remake/Remodel*, Londres, Palgrave MacMillan, 2012, pp.
     122-144.

-[^75]: « the boundaries between the remake and the sequel seem to blur.
+[^75]: « The boundaries between the remake and the sequel seem to blur.
     » \[Kathleen Loock, « The Return of the Pod People: Remaking Cultural Anxieties in *Invasion of the Body Snatchers* », *op. cit.*, p.
 138\].